Purpose of Role:

-3.2 possess excellent communication skills and be willing to adapt to the demands of an international school, in particular he/she should be able to communicate effectively both verbally and in writing in English and/or Spanish
+3.2 possess excellent communication skills and be willing to adapt to the demands of an international school.

-3.6 be able to teach mixed culture and ability classes using a variety of styles to create appropriate learning opportunities for all students
+3.6 be able to teach mixed culture and ability classes using a variety of styles to create appropriate, inclusive learning opportunities for all students.

-3.8 be familiar with International Baccalaureate Middle Years Programme syllabuses and in particular he/she should be able to teach to the level of MYP 5 (age 15/16 years)
+3.8 be familiar with International Baccalaureate Middle Years Programme syllabus and in particular he/she should be able to teach to the level of MYP 5 (age 15/16 years).

-3.9 have a high level of awareness of current developments and research findings in field of teaching and
+3.10 have a high level of awareness of current developments and research findings in the field of teaching and learning.

 4 Qualifications and experience.
 The school expects teachers to have: